 Field trips are academic activities that are held off school grounds.
-There are also other trips that are part of the school's co-curricular and extra-curricular program.
+There are also other trips that are part of the School's co-curricular and extra-curricular program.
 No minor student may participate in any school-sponsored trip without parental consent and a current emergency medical form on file in the office.
 Medications normally administered at school will be administered while on field trips.
-The Student Code of Conduct applies to all field trips.

-- Attendance rules apply to all field trips. - Code of Conduct rules apply to all field trips. - While the district encourages students to participate in field trips, alternative assignments will be provided for any student whose parent does not give permission for the student to attend. - Students who violate school rules may lose the privilege to go on field trips.
+Attendance rules apply to all field trips.
+Code of Conduct rules apply to all field trips.
+While the District encourages students to participate in field trips, alternative assignments will be provided for any student whose parent does not give permission for the student to attend.

+Students who violate school rules may lose the privilege to go on field trips.